March In London Demanding A Second Brexit Vote Draws Huge Crowds

 Watson continued with a message for May, emphasizing his view that a vote is necessary, saying, "Prime Minister: You've lost control of this process.
 You're plunging this country into chaos.
 Let the people take control."

-Though Saturday's march was in support of creating a second referendum, another option to revoke Article 50 has gained enough support this week to crash the U.K. government's petition website.
-Article 50 is the exit clause in the E.U. treaty.
+Though Saturday's march was in support of creating a second referendum, another option, to revoke Article 50, has gained enough support this week to crash the U.K. government's petition website.
+Article 50 is the exit clause in the EU treaty.

-In the petition, its creator, Margaret Anne Georgiadou, proposes that instead of trying to find a compromise within Parliament and then the E.U., the Brexit efforts should be abandoned all together.
+In the petition, its creator, Margaret Anne Georgiadou, proposes that instead of trying to find a compromise within Parliament and then the EU, the Brexit efforts should be abandoned all together.

 The petition was posted Wednesday, and as of Saturday, 4.7 million people had signed their names, pushing it well above the 100,000 signatures required to open a debate in Parliament.